More Moments More Memories Foundation Resources

 - You can demonstrate a financial need by submitting the last two consecutive years of IRS Form 1040 (first page of Federal Tax Return).

-Geographic preference is given to residents of Clayton County, Iowa with a secondary preference to residents of the State of Iowa but any resident of the US may apply.
+Geographic preference is given to residents of Clayton County or Fayette County, Iowa with a secondary preference to residents of the State of Iowa but any resident of the US may apply.
 The clinical trial treatment must be in the contiguous United States.
 We do not support international travel at this time.

 Type of Financial Assistance Provided